 The Hard Truth About “Saving the Bees”

 You’ve seen the headlines and heard the rallying cries.
-News stories paint a dramatic picture of the challenges facing honey bees, from pesticides and mites to shifting environments and questionable beekeeping practices.
-The phrase "save the bees" has become a powerful, almost universal, call to action.
-But I’m here to tell you something that might sting: the idea that any one of us can single-handedly "save the bees" is a myth.
+News stories paint a dramatic picture of the challenges facing honey bees, from pesticides and varroa mites to shifting habitats and questionable beekeeping practices.
+The phrase “save the bees” has become a powerful, almost universal call to action.
+But after years in the bee yard, I’m here to share something that might sting a little: the idea that any one of us can single-handedly save the bees is more myth than reality.

 fallen branches being cleared off hive boxes

-It’s a bold, self-serving statement that oversimplifies a profoundly complex reality.
-Even the most dedicated beekeepers and brilliant scientists are grappling with the web of issues that lead to hive losses.
-To claim you are here to save the bees often says more about personal ego than it does about genuine, effective apiculture.
-It can be a way to puff up the truth and serve yourself, rather than the bees we claim to cherish.
+It’s a tidy slogan that oversimplifies a genuinely complex reality.
+Even the most dedicated beekeepers and brilliant scientists are still working to understand the tangle of factors behind colony losses.
+To declare that you alone are here to save the bees often says more about the storyteller than it does about the bees.
+It can be a way to puff up the truth and serve yourself, rather than the creatures we claim to cherish.

-So, what does it truly mean to care for these incredible creatures?
-For me, it means setting aside the hero narrative and embracing the role of a humble, attentive steward.
-It means showing up, day after day, to support our hives in any way we can, and accepting that sometimes, our best efforts are met by the unpredictable forces of nature.
+So what does it actually mean to care for these remarkable insects?
+For me, it means setting aside the hero narrative and stepping into the role of a humble, attentive steward.
+It means showing up, day after day, to support our hives however we can, and accepting that sometimes our best efforts are simply met by the unpredictable forces of nature.

 hive boxes on the farm

 I had my own rude awakening about this not long ago.
-It wasn't a story about pesticides or the notorious Varroa destructor mite.
+It wasn’t a story about pesticides or the notorious Varroa destructor mite.
 It was a raw, visceral reminder from nature herself.
-I was walking past our rows of hives, and something just felt… off.
-A huge branch was obscuring my view, and as I got closer, my heart sank.
-An entire Locust Tree had split in half, crashing down directly across three of our hives.
+I was walking past our rows of hives when something just felt off.
+A huge branch was blocking my view, and as I got closer, my heart sank.
+An entire locust tree had split in half and crashed down directly across three of our hives.

 The sight was devastating.
 My first thought was for the bees inside, and the immediate chaos was palpable.
-This wasn’t a problem I could solve with a simple fix or a catchy slogan.
-It required heavy lifting, a chainsaw, and the help of some very kind, very strong friends.
+This wasn’t a problem I could solve with a quick fix or a catchy slogan.
+It called for heavy lifting, a chainsaw, and the help of some very kind, very strong friends.
 As we worked to clear the wreckage, I suited up and began the delicate process of assessing the damage.
 With each piece of the tree we moved, I braced myself for the worst.

-Incredibly, after getting the hives back in order, it seemed the colonies would be okay.
-In that moment, I wasn't a savior; I was just immensely lucky and deeply grateful.
-This experience drove home a powerful lesson: beekeeping is less about grand gestures of saving and more about consistent, humble service.
-It's about cleaning up messes, weathering storms, and creating the best possible environment for your bees to thrive on their own terms.
+Incredibly, once we got the hives back in order, it seemed the colonies would be okay.
+In that moment, I wasn’t a savior.
+I was just immensely lucky and deeply grateful.
+The experience drove home a lesson I keep relearning: beekeeping is less about grand gestures of saving and more about consistent, humble service.
+It’s about cleaning up messes, weathering storms, and creating the best possible environment for your bees to thrive on their own terms.
+If you’re only just starting out, that mindset matters as much as any piece of equipment, something I wish I’d understood during my own first bee inspection.

-Dale and I in the bee yard installing bees in 2013
+Dale and Kara in the bee yard installing bees in 2013

 The Aftermath and Anxious Observation

-The saga, however, wasn't over.
-In the days following the tree incident, a sense of unease lingered.
-I decided to do a visual inspection to see if life had returned to normal.
+The saga wasn’t over.
+In the days after the tree came down, a sense of unease lingered.
+I decided to do a visual inspection to see whether life had returned to normal.
 As I passed the high-rise hives and the first row of low-rises, everything looked fine.
 The familiar, orderly hum of activity was reassuring.

 But when I reached the row where the tree had fallen, the scene was anything but calm.
-It was pure beemageddon—a chaotic, swirling riot of bees that set off alarm bells in my head.
-This wasn't the organized buzz of a healthy colony.
-Something was wrong.
+It was pure beemageddon: a chaotic, swirling riot of bees that set off alarm bells in my head.
+This wasn’t the organized buzz of a settled colony.
+Something was off.

 a beekeeper harvesting honey from a white hive with bees flying around

-My heart pounding, I immediately called my mentor, Dale, and Michael Embry, a man I affectionately call the "King of all Eastern Shore Bees."
-When you’re faced with a potential crisis, you call in the troops.
+My heart pounding, I immediately called my mentor, Dale, and Michael Embry, a man I affectionately call the “King of all Eastern Shore Bees.”
+When you’re facing a potential crisis, you call in the troops.
 Dale arrived the next morning, his calm presence a welcome antidote to my anxiety.
 We suited up and dove in, inspecting the hive that had taken the main blow.
-Frame by frame, we looked for signs of the queen, checked the brood pattern, and assessed their food stores.
-Thankfully, after a thorough inspection, it seemed everything inside was miraculously okay.
+Frame by frame, we looked for the queen, checked the brood pattern, and assessed their food stores.
+Thankfully, after a thorough inspection, everything inside seemed miraculously okay.
 The bees were simply responding to the immense stress and disruption they had endured.

 That same day, as if to remind me of the beautiful cycle of life on the farm, Michael arrived to plant the sunflowers.
-The first Grosso X lavender was just beginning to burst into its glorious purple bloom.
-It was a perfect, sun-drenched day on the Eastern Shore of Maryland, and the contrast was not lost on me.
-One moment, I was confronting the fragility of these colonies; the next, I was surrounded by the promise of a new season of abundance.
+The first Grosso lavender was just beginning to burst into its glorious purple bloom.
+It was a perfect, sun-drenched day on the Eastern Shore of Maryland, and the contrast wasn’t lost on me.
+One moment I was confronting the fragility of these colonies, and the next I was surrounded by the promise of a new season of abundance.

 inspecting a brood of bees on a hive frame

-So, the next time you hear the phrase "save the bees," I invite you to think a little deeper.
-Instead of trying to be a hero, perhaps we can aim to be helpers.
-Plant pollinator-friendly flowers in your garden.
+So the next time you hear “save the bees,” I invite you to think a little deeper.
+Instead of trying to be a hero, maybe we can aim to be helpers.
+Plant a variety of flowers that bloom across the seasons.
 Support local beekeepers by buying their honey.
-Educate yourself on the complex issues at play.
+Learn the real story behind the headlines.
+If you have the space and the curiosity, you can even plant a pollinator garden of your own to give bees and other foragers a reliable place to feed.

-These small, meaningful actions create a ripple effect.
-They contribute to a healthier ecosystem where all pollinators, not just honey bees, have a better chance to flourish.
-It’s a quieter, more honest approach—one that replaces ego with empathy and grand declarations with genuine, impactful work.
-It’s not about saving the bees; it’s about learning to live in better harmony with them, one small, inspired act at a time.
+These small, meaningful actions create a ripple of their own.
+They contribute to a healthier landscape where all pollinators, not just honey bees, have a better chance to flourish.
+It’s a quieter, more honest approach, one that trades ego for empathy and grand declarations for genuine, useful work.
+Understanding how a single bee moves nectar and pollen from bloom to bloom, the heart of what pollination really is, makes those small choices feel a lot less small.
+It’s not about saving the bees.
+It’s about learning to live in better harmony with them, one small, inspired act at a time.
+And every jar of our Eastern Shore honey is part of that same partnership between our family, our farm, and the bees.

 Kara holding a hive frame in doorway of cabin